Lettres de cachet: Protests

-Protests against the lettres de cachet were made continually by the parlement of Paris and by the provincial parlements, and also by the Estates-General.
+Protests against the lettres de cachet were made continually by the Parlement of Paris and by the provincial parlements, and also by the Estates-General.
 In 1648, during the Fronde, the sovereign courts of Paris, by their Arrêt d'Union, procured their momentary suppression in a kind of charter of liberties which they imposed upon the crown, but which was short-lived.

 It was not until the reign of Louis XVI that a reaction against the abuse became clearly perceptible.
 At the beginning of that reign Malesherbes during his short ministry endeavoured to infuse some measure of justice into the system, and in March 1784 the baron de Breteuil, a minister of the king's household, addressed a circular to the intendants and the lieutenant of police with a view to preventing the most serious abuses connected with the issue of lettres de cachet.

 The Comte de Mirabeau wrote a scathing indictment of lettres de cachet while imprisoned in the dungeon of Vincennes (by lettre de cachet obtained by his father).
 The treatise was published after his liberation in 1782 under the title Les Lettres de cachet et des prisons d'etat and was widely read throughout Europe.

 Besides the Bastille, there were thirty prisons in Paris by 1779 in which a person could be detained without trial.
 Convents were used for the same purpose.

 They were reported to have been openly sold, in the reign of Louis XV, by the mistress of one of his ministers.

 In Paris, in 1779, the Cour des Aides demanded their suppression, and in March 1788 the Parlement of Paris made some exceedingly energetic remonstrances, which are important for the light they throw upon old French public law.
 The crown, however, did not decide to lay aside this weapon, and in a declaration to the States-General in the royal session of June 23, 1789 (art.
 15) it did not renounce it absolutely.

 Abolition and reinstatement

 Lettres de cachet were abolished after the French Revolution by the Constituent Assembly, but Napoleon reestablished their penal equivalent by a political measure in the decree of 8 March 1801 on the state prisons.
-This is all the more striking, given that Napoleon had pushed for measures ensuring the rule of law in the codes of laws adopted under his rule.
-This action was one of the acts brought up against him by the senatus-consulte of 3 April 1814, which pronounced his fall "considering that he has violated the constitutional laws by the decrees on the state prisons."
+This was one of the acts brought up against him by the senatus-consulte of 3 April 1814, which pronounced his fall "considering that he has violated the constitutional laws by the decrees on the state prisons."